-The cemetery is located one mile west of Florence Airport.
+The cemetery is located one mile east of Florence Regional Airport.
 From the airport, turn left onto Palmetto Road.
 Turn left onto McCall Blvd.
 Turn right on National Cemetery Road.
 The cemetery is one mile on your left.
 The administration office and historical side of the cemetery are located one mile on your right; however the kiosk and newer expansion side of the cemetery are located one mile on your left at Stockade Drive.

 Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.

 For information on scheduled burials in our national cemeteries, please go to the Daily Burial Schedule.

 The Florence National Cemetery expanded across the street from 803 National Cemetery Road in the early 1980's.
 The new expansion for additional burial space is complete.
 Two additional sections (section 21 & 22) and a columbarium have been added.
 The utilization of the preset crypts allows the national cemetery to provide almost double the amount of burials than in a traditional casket section.

 To contact the Minority Veteran Coordinator, call: (843) 669-8783.